XML Extraction Examples

 Comments

-Extracts all the child nodes from the <terminal-ports>
+Extracts all the child nodes from the <terminal-ports> node.
+In the

 result, leading and trailing white space is discarded and the lines are